 On the palate, the citrus notes are mellow while the nutty notes become more pronounced, evoking toasted hazelnuts.
 The yeasty flavors are delicate, with a bready character.
 The Deliciosa Manzanilla feels fuller, rounder, more viscous in the mouth than the Inocente Fino; yet it’s crisp, delightfully refreshing, and brimming with a minerality that makes you dream of the salty air coming off the Sanlúcar coast.

-Both these dry sherries are ideal aperitif wines.
+Both of these dry sherries are ideal aperitif wines.
 Their refreshing character makes them perfect companions to salty nibbles, like Marcona almonds and meaty green olives, delicate seafood dishes and even sushi.
-But if you really want to show off these exquisite wines, serve them with tapas (see link below).
+But if you really want to show off these exquisite wines, serve them with finger foods or tapas.
 I recommend opening several different Finos and Manzanillas and making at least 4 to 5 different dishes to complement the wines.
 Your taste buds will be in for quite a treat.

 Where to buy